 If the complainant is not satisfied with the Governing Body's decision, he/she may refer the complaint to the Council by writing to the Corporate Director of Education, Education Directorate, Floor 8, Anvil Court, Church Street, Abertillery.
 NP13 1DB

-If the complaint concerns religious worship or an agreed syllabus for religious education, the Corporate Director of Education will call a meeting of Standing Advisory Council on Religious Education (SACRE) to act on behalf of the Council in considering the complaint.
+If the complaint concerns religious worship or an agreed syllabus for religious education, the Corporate Director of Education will call a meeting of Standing Advisory Council on Religious Education (SAC) to act on behalf of the Council in considering the complaint.

 In voluntary Aided schools the relevant authority will be the independent church authority.
 Other complaints will be considered by the Education Sub-Committee.
 The complainant (accompanied by another if so desired), school Governing Body and Link Adviser should be invited to the meeting to make representations.

 A written report should be sent to the complainant following the meeting, detailing the decision taken and any action proposed.
 The complainant should be informed that if he/ she are not satisfied with the decision, the complaint may be passed on to the relevant Cabinet Secretary at Welsh Government.